Holy See–Israel relations: Covenant and Mission controversy

-On 26 October 2009, the USCCB decided to remove the problematic phrases from the revised document, stating that interfaith dialogue "has never been and will never be used by the Catholic Church as a means of proselytism ... nor is it a disguised invitation to baptism."
+On 26 October 2009, the USCCB decided to remove the problematic phrases from the revised document, stating that interfaith dialogue "has never been and will never be used by the Catholic Church as a means of proselytism ... nor is it a disguised invitation to baptism".

-The Papal visit of 2009
+Papal visit of 2009

 Without doubt, though, the positive highlight of Ratzinger's Papacy was the May 2009 visit of Pope Benedict XVI to Jordan, Israel and the Palestinian Authority – although this trip had at first been put in doubt because of persistent political fighting in Gaza.

 In November 2008, the first operative steps were set in motion in order to implement Pope Benedict's long-standing desire to visit Israel and the Holy Land.
 By securing official invitations from all the heads of state in question (i.e. the King of Jordan, the President of Israel and the President of the PA), however, the Holy See gave the visit a political dimension.
 This served as additional proof that the Holy See was aiming for a political visit beyond the religious and pastoral dimension.

 Papal motivation for the visit may be gauged by the fact that impediments, such as Operation "Cast Lead", the Williamson affair, or the historical dispute regarding a Pius XII exhibition at Yad Vashem, endangered the visit.
 An uncontrolled initiative of the Rabbi in charge of the Western Wall not to allow bearing crosses during the Papal visit was thwarted at an early stage.
 At the Notre Dame Centre in Jerusalem, the same Imam Tamimi who had spoiled a similar inter-religious event during the papal visit in 2000, delivered an anti-Jewish invective in front of Pope Benedict, who interrupted the meeting by leaving earlier than planned.

 Gestures that could mean upgrading relations with Israel, were taken into account as well.
 Before entering Israel, the Pope made an unexpected gesture in his speech on Arab-Muslim soil on Mt.
 Nebo, invoking Moses, the Promised Land and its link to the chosen people, implying – perhaps – the Christians.
 Moreover, on the same occasion he stressed the inseparable link of Christianity to the Jewish people while invoking their common heritage of the Tanach (Old Testament) and their common tradition of pilgrimage.